MaryamEsmaily/project-template/README.md

 # project-template

-This is template for web projects which config with gulp and use tailwind for styles.
+This is a template for web projects which config with gulp and use tailwind for styles.

-We can use this for diffrent project.
+We can use this for different projects.

 first run => yarn